microsoft/AzureTRE/docs/troubleshooting-faq/manually-editing-resources.md

 1. Navigate to the UI in your browser (typically `{YOUR_TRE_ID}.{REGION}.cloudapp.azure.com`)

-1. Find the resource card of the resourrce you wish to modify, then click the `i` button and copy the Resource Id
+1. Find the resource card of the resource you wish to modify, then click the `i` button and copy the Resource Id

 ![Find resource Id](../assets/ui_find_resource_id.png)